How to ACT Guidance Challenge

 Firms can think beyond quantitative elements too, as qualitative elements can help to shape behaviour that will drive changes in data.
 Examples include ways to reward collaborative and cooperative behaviours that have a collective benefit for the firm, such as supporting another team with a delivery, creating shared resources or platforms to share, undertaking non-performance related team administrative tasks or contributing towards culture via ERGs or other forums that are outside of the main job description.
 It should be possible to develop reward systems that consider team behaviour and that which contributes to the intended real-world outcomes identified by the firm – including SDGs.

-Firms should aim to demonstrate how expectations for DEI have been included into their investment process, and any priorities and targets, such as investment in particular communities, sectors, types of business or ownership structures.
+Firms should aim to demonstrate how expectations for culture and inclusion have been included into their investment process, and any priorities and targets, such as investment in particular communities, sectors, types of business or ownership structures.
 Firms should consider reviewing what measures (if any) are in place that would enable diversity of staff that are in revenue-generating roles.

 05. How to get there